Avira Review: Quick Expert Summary

 I was also impressed by the range of additional features, including the comprehensive device optimization tools, secure password manager, and automatic software updater.
 The VPN is also pretty good, but there are better standalone VPN options out there.

 I’d like to see Avira offer parental controls, more customization to the firewall, and more robust mobile anti-theft features like Norton does, but Avira is still a great value antivirus with some really good additional features.

 Overall, Avira is an excellent, low-cost antivirus suite, and it comes with a 60-day money-back guarantee so you can try it out risk-free.

 Avira scored a perfect 100% malware detection rate in my tests.
 Both its antivirus scanner and real-time scanning engine managed to detect and block viruses, ransomware, spyware, rootkits, and more.

-Avira has combined its scanning engine with cloud-based technology to provide fast, lightweight, and thorough malware detection — it’s just as good for anti-malware protection as premium competitors like McAfee and Norton.
+Avira has combined its scanning engine with cloud-based technology to provide fast, lightweight, and thorough malware detection — it’s just as good for anti-malware protection as premium competitors like Norton.

 Does Avira have a free version?

 Yes.
 Avira does offer a free version of its antivirus, which uses the same powerful scanning engine as the premium version.
 Avira’s free version even includes real-time protection, which is pretty rare for a free antivirus!

 Avira Free Security is one of my favorite free internet security programs for Windows in 2024.
 That said, the free version is limited in terms of additional features.

 The Avira Prime package offers all of Avira’s premium features, including an excellent password manager, comprehensive system optimization tools, and a decent VPN for a pretty good price.